Bin Dong(董彬) Long CV, Short CV

 deep neural networks.

-culminated in two important works of mine between 2017 and 2018: the
+important works of mine between 2017 and 2018: the establishment of the link

-establishment of the link between numerical differential equations and deep
+between numerical differential equations and deep neural network architectures,

-neural network architectures, leading to the development of ODE-Net (Ref)
+leading to the development of ODE-Net (Ref)

 and PDE-Net (Ref1,